bgarber/Getan/README.md

 but I don't need **Node.js** support if I write most of my code in **C**!<br />
 I think I can't even talk about NetBeans or Eclipse.
 They have a polluted UI and don't even think on running them on an older PC.<br />
 Who uses Anjuta nowadays?
 I don't know.
-But it's an interesting interface...
+But it has an interesting interface...
 Except that it does not have a terminal interface.<br />
-So, for a more confortable development environment, lightweight and fast, to really get things DONE, I created my own text editor.
+So, for a more confortable development environment, lightweight and fast, to really get things DONE, I'm creating my own text editor.

 3. Project Goals
 ----------------